Impact

 Our column, newsletter, and e-learning platform cover topics that play a key role for sustainable development in the Global South.
 Therewith, our content is also directly relevant to our readers from the Global South.

 Many countries globally source their metals, minerals, and critical raw materials from — and export their e-waste to — the Global South.
 This also means that the opportunity of countries in the Global South to develop sustainably is strongly impacted by what happens in metal and mineral life cycles.
-By making our resources freely accessible, we hope to cater to the need for high quality and reliable information on these topics in the Global South.
+By making our column and newsletter freely accessible, we hope to cater to the need for high quality and reliable information on these topics in the Global South.

 Why are the writers at The E-Waste Column mostly women?